akhilchibber/Llama2-Quantization/README.md

 1. Clone this repository to your local machine.
 2. Ensure you have Jupyter Notebook installed and running.
 3. Install the required dependencies.
-4. Download the "arXiv Papers Dataset" and place it in the designated directory.
+4. Download the "Llama-2 Dataset" and place it in the designated directory.
-5. Open and run the Jupyter Notebook "RAG_arXiv_Papers.ipynb" to train and evaluate the model.
+5. Open and run the Jupyter Notebook "Llama2-Quantization.ipynb" to train and evaluate the model.

 ## Contributing
 We welcome contributions to enhance the functionality and efficiency of this script.
 Feel free to fork, modify, and make pull requests to this repository.
 To contribute: